jgonzalez1015/Portfolio-Projects/Food Marketing Analysis Project/README.txt

 Food Marketing Analysis

-This project was my attempt at exploring UFood's data and making business recommendations for their marketing team.
-UFood is a leading food delivery app in Brazil, with customers in over a thousand cities.
+This project was my attempt at exploring iFood's data and making business recommendations for their marketing team. iFood is a leading food delivery app in Brazil, with customers in over a thousand cities.
 Their marketing team is looking for insights and recommendations in how to spend their annual budget for the next business year.

 For this project, I created a Jupyter Notebook using Python.
 I utilized several Python libraries: Pandas, Seaborn and Matplotlib.